 The Youth Catalyst Team (YCT) is a group of young leaders from across the country who are COMMITTED to using their knowledge, skills, and insights, in addition to their lived experience to improve program practices, and to inform and further mobilize the youth services field.
 MANY and the Center for Combating Human Trafficking (CCHT) at Wichita State University, partner with these young people to enhance direct training and technical assistance, promote youth/young adult leadership endeavors, and develop tools and resources that make a positive and tangible impact for youth and families across the country.

-Youth Catalysts are PAID consultants doing incredibly important work to prevent and end youth trafficking, abuse, exploitation, and homelessness, and to increase positive outcomes for young people.
-Youth Catalysts are not asked to share their stories, but are respected and valued for the knowledge, skills, and insights they bring through the lens of their personal experiences.
+Youth Catalysts are paid consultants doing incredibly important work to prevent and end youth trafficking, abuse, exploitation, and homelessness, and to increase positive outcomes for young people.

 Click to apply for:

 The YCT is a group of young people from across the country who are COMMITTED to using their unique perspective, insight, and lived experiences to help advance and inform the youth services field.
 The applicants selected as Youth Catalysts (YC) will operate as paid consultants for this project, partnering with MANY and the Center for Combating Human Trafficking at Wichita State University to enhance training, technical assistance, and support for organizations serving youth experiencing commercial sexual exploitation, homelessness and those at high risk.

 (Applicants must be able to check ALL boxes.)

 - Have lived experience (lived experience is defined as experiences of homelessness and/or commercial sexual exploitation in their past.)